 In 2014, she scheduled an appointment for a routine pap test, as she always would, but this one ended differently than expected.
 When Skinner’s routine test results came back, they were anything but routine – she had stage I cervical cancer.
 Pap tests are the best tool to identify cervical cancer.

-Immediately, she was referred to Kristine Penner, M.D., medical director, Gynecologic Oncology Program, MemorialCare Todd Cancer Institute, Long Beach Medical Center, who removed Skinner’s cancer through robotic-assisted surgery.
-Through robotic-assisted visualization, dexterity and control, Dr. Penner performed the procedure through small 1 – 2 cm incision.
+Immediately, she was referred to the Gynecologic Oncology Program at the MemorialCare Todd Cancer Institute at Long Beach Medical Center.
+Her gynecologic oncologist removed Skinner’s cancer through robotic-assisted surgery.
+Through robotic-assisted visualization, dexterity and control, her physician performed the procedure through small 1 – 2 cm incision.
 Robotic-assisted surgery often results in less post-operative pain, minimal scarring and reduced trauma to the body.

-“Thankfully, Theresa was very good about getting her route cervical cancer screening, and we were able to catch the cancer early,” says Dr. Penner.
+“Thankfully, Theresa was very good about getting her route cervical cancer screening, and we were able to catch the cancer early.”

 After her surgery, Skinner went back to her regular routine, which included a screening every three months.
 Two years after her diagnosis, she started experiencing cramping.
 “When the cramping began,” says Skinner, “I knew something was wrong.”

-Dr. Penner did several more tests and discovered the cancer had spread to Skinner’s lymph nodes.
+After several additional tests, it was discovered the cancer had spread to Skinner’s lymph nodes.
 Skinner underwent a second surgery to remove the cancer.
 She spent some time in the Intensive Care Unit at Long Beach Medical Center to ensure a complete recovery.

 Once she left the hospital, it was time for the next round of treatments.
 Skinner had chemotherapy at the Ambulatory Infusion Center in the Todd Cancer Pavilion, located at Long Beach Medical Center.
 The Ambulatory Infusion Center has 36 infusion bays with retractable doors – allowing conversations between patients or providing privacy.
 The chairs are heated to ensure the comfort of patient during treatment.